GSK

 We need the very best minds and capability to help us on our journey to make more complex products, harnessing the power of smart manufacturing technologies including robotics, digital solutions and artificial intelligence to deliver for patients.

-You will lead day-to-day supply planning and execution for assigned products and site(s).
-You will work closely with manufacturing, logistics, procurement, and commercial teams to make sure supply meets demand.
-We value clear communicators who solve problems simply and act with integrity.
-This role offers career growth, meaningful impact on patient outcomes, and the chance to work across science, technology and talent to get ahead of disease together.
+You will lead operational support for a manufacturing value stream in a regulated environment.
+You will work closely with operations, quality, engineering and technical teams to deliver safe, compliant and efficient production.
+You will drive improvements, coach others and act with integrity.
+This role offers visible impact, career growth and the chance to help GSK unite science, technology and talent to get ahead of disease together.

 This role will provide YOU the opportunity to lead key activities to progress YOUR career.
 These responsibilities include some of the following: